AY2324S2-CS2103T-T09-4/tp/docs/UserGuide.md

 1. Ensure you have Java `11` or above installed in your Computer.

-1. Download the latest `addressbook.jar` from [here](https://github.com/se-edu/addressbook-level3/releases).
+1. Download the latest `tahelper.jar` from [here](https://github.com/AY2324S2-CS2103T-T09-4/tp/releases).

-1. Copy the file to the folder you want to use as the _home folder_ for your AddressBook.
+1. Copy the file to the folder you want to use as the _home folder_ for your TAHelper.

-1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar addressbook.jar` command to run the application.<br>
+1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar tahelper.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`list_student`** and pressing Enter will display a list of students.<br>
    Some example commands you can try:

-   - `/list_student` : View the list of all students available.

    - `/add_student name/Dohn Joe email/johndoe@gmail.com id/A0123456A module/CS2103T class/T09` : Adds a new student contact with all the details that have been specified to the relevant module and tutorial class.

    - `/delete_student id/A0259209B | /delete_student email/johndoe@gmail.com` : Deletes a student contact with email `johndoe@gmail.com` or id `A0259209B`.

    - `/search_student id/A0123456A` : Searches for a student with id `A0123456A`.

+   - `/list_student` : View the list of all students available.

    - `/add_class module/CS2103T class/T09` : Adds a new tutorial class `T09` under the module `2103T`.